Catacrockers/WikiTocha/clean_code/clean_code.md

 + Big functions are the place where classes hide
 + Functions do one thing, do it well and do it only
 + If you can extract one function from another, then thar funtions was not doing only one thing

+### Function structure
+Function structure must be guided by
++ 3 arguments maximum (the same for constructors)